abhiTronix/vidgear/README.md

 WebGear_RTC is implemented with the help of [**aiortc**][aiortc] library which is built on top of asynchronous I/O framework for Web Real-Time Communication (WebRTC) and Object Real-Time Communication (ORTC) and supports many features like SDP generation/parsing, Interactive Connectivity Establishment with half-trickle and mDNS support, DTLS key and certificate generation, DTLS handshake, etc.

 WebGear_RTC can handle [multiple consumers][webgear_rtc-mc] seamlessly and provides native support for ICE _(Interactive Connectivity Establishment)_ protocol, STUN _(Session Traversal Utilities for NAT)_, and TURN _(Traversal Using Relays around NAT)_ servers that help us to easily establish direct media connection with the remote peers for uninterrupted data flow.
-It also allows us to define our custom Server as a source to manipulate frames easily before sending them across the network(see this [doc][webgear_rtc-cs] example).
+It also allows us to define our custom Server as a source to transform frames easily before sending them across the network(see this [doc][webgear_rtc-cs] example).

 WebGear_RTC API works in conjunction with [**Starlette**][starlette]'s ASGI application and provides easy access to its complete framework.
 WebGear_RTC can also flexibly interact with Starlette's ecosystem of shared middleware, mountable applications, [Response classes](https://www.starlette.io/responses/), [Routing tables](https://www.starlette.io/routing/), [Static Files](https://www.starlette.io/staticfiles/), [Templating engine(with Jinja2)](https://www.starlette.io/templates/), etc.